Camaro Celebrates its 50th Anniversary – Here is the first ever Chevrolet Camaro Commercial for the 1967 Camaro entitled Camaro Volcano.

-Our next commercial that is now 50 years old, it the 1967 Chevy Impala.
+Our next commercial which is now 50 years old, is the 1967 Chevy Impala.

-In 1967, the Caprice had the luxury spot, and when a Chevrolet enthusiast thought of performance they thought of Corvette and Chevelle, so the 1967 SS427 was a real big thing for the Impala.
+In 1967, the Caprice had the luxury spot, and when Chevrolet enthusiasts thought of performance they thought of Corvette and Chevelle, so the 1967 SS427 was a real big thing for the Impala.

 1967 Chevrolet Caprice Vintage Commercial